Counselor Education (COUN)

 COUN 7362.
 Methods Of Counseling Resrch.
 3 Hours.

 Students study both quantitative and qualitative research with an emphasis upon an understanding of statistical concepts and procedures necessary to create and implement effective counseling research.

 Prerequisite: Admission to doctoral program in counseling, COUN 5379 or equivalent class with a grade of B or better.

 COUN 7363.
 Application of Coun Research.
 3 Hours.

-Fundamental concepts and tools of research applied to educational problems.
-Each student will prepare a proposal for the dissertation.
+Students apply the fundamental concepts and tools of research to educational problems.
+Each student prepares a proposal for the dissertation.

 Prerequisite: COUN 7332, COUN 7374, COUN 7362, and COUN 7372, with a grade of B or higher.